β–Έ HF GREY-LINE CALCULATOR β—‚

 Technical assistance: OpenAI

-Copyright © CC BY NC SA
+Copyright Β© CC BY NC SA

-⚠ DISCLAIMER — This tool is provided for reference purposes only.
+⚠ DISCLAIMER β€” This tool is provided for reference purposes only.
 Solar times are calculated from astronomical algorithms and are approximate.
-Actual HF propagation depends on many additional factors including solar flux, geomagnetic conditions, antenna gain, and operating frequency.
+WSPR data is raw third-party spot data and may include duplicates, false spots, missing reports, or reporting delays.
+Actual HF propagation depends on many additional factors including solar flux, geomagnetic conditions, antenna gain, mode, power, noise, and operating frequency.
 The RPR does not forecast propagation conditions and makes no guarantee of contact success.

 UTC TIME